 It refers to the sensation of richness that a wine produced in the mouth.
 The body is the result of many characteristics of the wine that work together, but it does not refer to the quality of the wine.
-A wine can be light, medium or full bodied.
+Wine can be light, medium or full-bodied.

 Similar to flowers, a bouquet is the collection of aromas that wine has.

 It refers to a wine that is produced with more than one grape variety.
 For example, the Bordeaux blend is made by Petit Verdot, Malbec and Carmenere grapes, while a “GSM” is a blend that contains Grenache, Syrah and Mourvedre.

 It refers to the numerous flavours and odours that work together to transform the flavour of the wine over time.